Unleashed97/simple-tg-bot/README.md

 # Simple telegram bot

 ### About
-This bot can generate passwords of various strength, toss the coin to make right decision, choose the random number in your range, set a reminder, etc.
+This bot can generate passwords of various strength, toss the coin to make right decision, choose the random number in your range, set a reminder, get currency rate, etc.

 ### Stack
 * node-telegram-bot-api